Dutch language: Africa

 Afrikaans is the third largest language of South Africa in terms of native speakers (~13.5%), of whom 53% are Coloureds and 42.4% Whites.
 In 1996, 40 percent of South Africans reported to know Afrikaans at least at a very basic level of communication.
 It is the lingua franca in Namibia, where it is spoken natively in 11 percent of households.
 In total, Afrikaans is the first language in South Africa alone of about 7.1 million people and is estimated to be a second language for at least 10 million people worldwide, compared to over 23 million and 5 million respectively, for Dutch.

-The Dutch colonial presence elsewhere in Africa, notably Dutch Gold Coast, was too ephemeral not to be wiped out by prevailing colonizing European successors.
-Belgian colonial presence in Congo and Rwanda-Urundi (Burundi and Rwanda, held under League of Nations mandate and later a UN trust territory) left little Dutch (Flemish) legacy, as French was the main colonial language.
+The Dutch colonial presence elsewhere in Africa, notably the Dutch Gold Coast, was too ephemeral not to be wiped out by prevailing colonising European successors.
+Likewise, the Belgian colonial presence in the Congo and Ruanda-Urundi (Rwanda and Burundi held under a League of Nations mandate and later a UN trust territory) left little Dutch (Flemish) legacy, as French was the main colonial language.